 Treating Behavioral Health Patients in Non-Behavioral Health Settings

-How hospitals care for patients awaiting psychiatric admissions varies from hospital to hospital.
-Some organizations keep these patients in secure rooms in the emergency department and others opt for admitting the patients on observation status to one of their medical/surgical units or the intensive care unit, depending on their level of care.
+How hospitals care for patients awaiting psychiatric admissions, whether the hospital provides psychiatric services or the patient is awaiting transfer to another facility, varies from hospital to hospital.
+Some organizations keep these patients in secure rooms in the emergency department, while others opt for admitting the patients on observation status to one of their medical/surgical units or the intensive care unit, depending on their level of care.
 Wherever the hospital holds the patients awaiting placement, there are many factors to consider.

 Develop a Plan

-While hospital leadership works to develop a plan, staff need processes to safely care for behavioral health patients.
-Some of the processes hospitals should consider are listed below.
+While hospital leadership works to develop a plan, staff need processes to care for behavioral health patients.
+Some of the processes hospitals should consider are listed below:

-Staff working in hospital emergency departments or medical surgical units, may not have the skills necessary to care for mental health patients.
-However, hospitals have a responsibility to assure that their staff receive the appropriate training to care for these patients.
+Staff working in hospital emergency departments or medical-surgical units may not have the skills necessary to care for mental health patients.
+Hospitals have a responsibility to ensure that their staff receives the appropriate training to care for these patients.

-- Require all personnel who care for behavioral health patients, including volunteers, contractors and per diem staff, have education, experience and/or training, specific to the care they provide to patients.
+- Require all personnel who care for behavioral health patients, including volunteers, contractors, and per diem staff, to have education, experience, and training specific to the care they provide to patients.

 - Develop an ongoing skills verification process for all personnel caring for behavioral health patients.
 Maintain written confirmation in their human resources/education file and in the unit to assist with assignments and to identify learning needs.

-- Require physicians caring for mental health patients receive ongoing continuing education on the care of these patients.
+- Require providers caring for mental health patients to receive ongoing continuing education on the care of these patients.

-- Provide education and training on identification of environmental patient safety factors and mitigation strategies
+- Provide education and training on the identification of environmental patient safety factors and mitigation strategies.

 Policies and Procedures